Centennial's Battle of the Books is Coming Soon!

 What is Battle of the Books?

 Battle of the Books is a voluntary reading incentive program for students in grades 3-12.
-The purpose is simply to encourage students to read good books and have fun while competing with peers.
+The purpose is simply to encourage students to read great books have fun, and learn teamwork skills while competing with peers.

 How Does A Student Participate?

 A student participates by reading from the book list provided for that year's Battle of the Books.
 Students may count "books" they have read before.
 However, they cannot count books that they have only seen on a video or a movie.
 They must read the book.
-They should keep a summary so they can review this information before heir "Local Battle."
+Students may want to keep a summary so they can review this information before their "Local Battle."

 Where Do The Students Get The Books?